nulib-ds/dsgn-106/2-foundations-of-technical-and-professional-communication/2-foundations-of-technical-and-professional-communication-2.md

 2. Visit the website of a car manufacturer.
 Identify the use of ethos, pathos, and logos in both the text and the visual elements.

-This chapter contains material taken from
+> This section contains material taken from

 -   [A Guide to Technical Communications: Strategies & Applications](https://ohiostate.pressbooks.pub/engrtechcomm) by Lynn Hall & Leah Wahlin, and is used under a [CC-BY-NC 4.0 License](https://creativecommons.org/licenses/by-nc/4.0/).